pivotal/LicenseFinder/readme.md

 ### Managing license whitelist

-Licenses can be added to a whitelist that tells LicenseFinder to automatically approve dependencies using the specified licenses.
+Licenses can be added to a whitelist that tells license_finder to automatically approve dependencies using the specified licenses.
-These licenses can be managed with the `whitelist` command.
+These licenses can be managed with the `license_finder whitelist` command.

 To list licenses currently on the whitelist: